petergcutler/wdinstagram/README.md

 ### Prompt
 We're going to create our own one-model (WD)Instagram app with CRUD capability.
 Our model is going to be an Entry.

+When you're done, it will look something like this: [INSERT LINK]

 An Entry has the following:

 * author